 You can display the current channel and other information:

-This device is on channel devel, which is shown to be currently an alias for trusty.
+This device is on channel devel, which is shown to be currently an alias for utopic.
 The version is 299.

 Enabling read-write mode

 By default the system is read-only.
 You can switch to read-write mode, although this disables Ubuntu system upgrades.
 The main purpose for this is developing the Ubuntu system directly.
 This is not required for developing apps or using the system normally.
 Recovering from read-write mode is possible but requires reinstalling the system from scratch.
 Warning: Switching a device to read-write mode (and/or recovering from it) is an advanced feature and may result in complete data loss.
-Warning: Switching a device to read-write mode disables automatic over-the-air updates.
+Warning: Switching a device to read-write mode disables automatic over-the-air delta updates.
+Accepting a full over-the-air update after making a device writable may undo changes you have made.

 $ phablet-config writable-image